Partnering for Progress

 Your osteosarcoma science fund with our support and infrastructure

-Here at the Osteosarcoma Institute, we care about progress, not credit.
-We believe the more people working on the problem, the better.
-We establish partnerships with like-minded families and foundations wishing to co-fund osteosarcoma research studies and trials with the assistance of our organization.
-Raising funds in honor of a loved one is a major endeavor.
-We make it easier by handling many of the logistics.
-To learn more about Partnering for Progress, please contact our Development Manager, Vanessa Peterson, at giving@osinst.org.
+The Osteosarcoma Institute (OSI) often works with like-minded families and foundations wishing to co-fund osteosarcoma research studies and trials with the assistance of our organization.
+Raising funds in honor of a loved one is no small task, and we make it easier by managing many of the logistical aspects.

 TeamIzzy Foundation Research Fund